Scope & topics I·HE2022

 (International) micro-credentials are already awarded to MOOC-based programs worldwide (Micro-Masters, nano-degrees, ), organised by universities and MOOC platforms.
-Also, short learning programs for continuous education / continuous professional development deliver a variety of awards (certificates, diplomas, .), many times irrespective of the level and size of the program.
+Also, short learning programs for continuing education / continuing professional development deliver a variety of awards (certificates, diplomas, .), many times irrespective of the level and size of the program.
 As a consequence, it is almost impossible for academics and employers to estimate the value of these awards and learners can’t valorise them appropriately.

 Jointly with the growth of blended and online education, innovative modes for mobility are created as a complement to physical mobility enhancing the learning experience and opening new opportunities for intensive collaboration between universities.

-Artificial Intelligence in education
+Artificial Intelligence in Teaching and Learning

 EADTU member organisations are exploring latest developments in the support of teaching and learning.
 In this respect, recent publications like machine learning, the use of artificial intelligence and learning bots are of interest to be further considered.
-The incorporation of artificial intelligence into teaching processes looks promising and first strategic approaches and implementations will be presented.

 Artificial intelligence concepts in education can be used for adapting learning materials and exercises to the needs of each student, e.g. to bridge knowledge gaps or to enrich courses materials.
 It can individualize learning adjusting activities to the learning rate of students.
 It can differentiate learning according to personal interests or to specific scientific or professional competences.

 The Staff Support services focusses on the implementation and support of (new) educational concepts, approaches, structures and instruments within the student services & IT of our universities.
 The issues covered relate to all actions and regulations of supporting the Student Life Cycle.